slicervm/docs.slicervm.com/docs/getting-started/install.md

 Don't wait for the perfect system.
 Slicer can run practically anywhere.

+You'll get a Discord invite at the end of the installation, once you successfully complete the `slicer activate` command.

 ## System requirements

 Any reasonably modern computer can run Slicer, the requirements are very low - x86_64 or Arm64 (including the Raspberry Pi).